-When a student has substantial grounds to dispute a final grade and is prepared to present evidence, the student must initiate the Grade Appeal Procedure no later than 30 days after the beginning of the next semester after the course with the disputed grade.
-The process is initiated by the student submitting a complaint to the instructor from their Agnes Scott email account and copying their program director.
-Upon receipt of the complaint the student and the instructor will discuss the dispute.
-If not resolved the student may proceed with mediation.
+When a student has substantial grounds to dispute a final grade and is prepared to present evidence, the student must initiate the Grade Appeal Procedure no later than 30 days after the beginning of the next semester in the program after the course with the disputed grade.
+The process is initiated by the student submitting a complaint to the instructor from their Agnes Scott email account.